-Texas Tech has 22 former players that have made their Major League debuts, starting with first baseman Chuck Harrison in 1965 with the Houston Astros to right-handed pitcher Zach Stewart who made his big league debut with the Toronto Blue Jays on June 16, 2011.
-Fifteen of Tech¡¯s big leaguers have made their debuts since 2000, including five Red Raiders who played for Tech during the past decade (Jeff Karstens - 2003, Dallas Braden - 2004, Dustin Richardson - 2006, Josh Tomlin - 2006, Zach Stewart - 2008, A.J.
+Texas Tech has 24 former players that have made their Major League Baseball debuts, starting with first baseman Chuck Harrison in 1965 with the Houston Astros to right-handed pitcher Zach Stewart who made his big league debut with the Toronto Blue Jays on June 16, 2011.
+Seventeen of Tech's big leaguers have made their debuts since 2000, including seven Red Raiders who played for Tech during the past decade (Jeff Karstens - 2003, Dallas Braden - 2004, Dustin Richardson - 2006, Josh Tomlin - 2006, Zach Stewart - 2008, A.J.
 Ramos - 2009, Nathan Karns - 2009).

 DALLAS BRADEN THROWS 19TH PERFECT GAME IN MLB HISTORY IN 2010

-Perhaps Texas Tech¡¯s most well-known baseball alum, Dallas Braden, tossed the 19th perfect game in Major League Baseball history on May 9, 2010, against the Tampa Bay Rays.
+Perhaps Texas Tech's most well-known baseball alum, Dallas Braden, tossed the 19th perfect game in Major League Baseball history on May 9, 2010, against the Tampa Bay Rays.
 Overall, there have been 23 perfect games in MLB history, Braden is one of just nine collegiate pitchers to have thrown a perfecto.
 He is one of just six NCAA Division I pitchers.
 He is the only Big 12 pitcher to enter the MLB record books with a perfect game.
-Since, Rice¡¯s Philip Humber also tossed a perfect game against the Seattle Mariners on April 21, 2012.
+Since Braden's perfect game, Rice's Philip Humber also tossed a perfect game against the Seattle Mariners on April 21, 2012.

 Collegiate Pitchers Tossing a Perfect Game in Major League Baseball History